 Information derived from QEMSCAN analysis includes:

-Mass percent mineral and maceral proportions which are required to determine the total mineral matter content, mineral derived volatiles, and, finally the dry base ash content.
+Mass percent mineral and maceral proportions, which are required to determine the total mineral matter content, mineral-derived volatiles, and finally the dry base ash content.

 Density distribution of coal particles.
 This provides valuable insight into the upgrade potential of a coal and the potential mineralogical characteristics of the product and discards.

-Slagging propensity and abrasive index of coal based on the deportment of minerals.
+Slagging propensity and abrasive index of coal based on the deportment [is this the right word?] of minerals.

 Proportions of extraneous pyrite/calcite/dolomite cleats, stone (mudstone, siltstone and sandstone), carbominerites and dull/bright particles.
 This particle profile can be used to characterise a coal and predict its combustion characteristics.

-Figure 4.3: QEMSCAN false colour image of coal.
+Figure 4.3: QEMSCAN false-colour image of coal.
 Note the layers of included kaolinite (brown), inertinite (grey), and vitrinite-rich layers (light yellow).
 Dark blue represents dolomite cleats perpendicular to the bedding plane.
 Cracks (white) and oval secretinite inclusions (brown) are evident (Courtesy C. van Alphen).

 4.5 ADVANCED MOLECULAR AND STRUCTURAL ANALYSES

-Coal is a complex heterogeneous material made up of aromatic and aliphatic structures which are interconnected by both single carbon-hydrogen and double carbon-hydrogen bonded atoms.
+Coal is a complex heterogeneous material made up of aromatic and aliphatic structures which are interconnected by both single and double carbon-hydrogen-bonded atoms.
 These aromatic clusters are linked to each other by bridges and form part of the secondary network of the coal structure.
-These bridges are formed from a variety of structures, made up of different kinds of bonding (covalent, donor-acceptor, or hydrogen bonds, poly-conjugated delocalizing electrons, van der Waals forces, etc.) (Krichko and Gagarin, 1990).
-Most of these bridges are believed to be aliphatic in nature, but may contain oxygen and sulfur functionality, depending on the origin of the coal (Spiro and Kosky, 1982).
-Bridges that contain oxygen as ethers are thought to have relatively weak bond strength.
+These bridges are formed from a variety of structures, made up of different kinds of bonding (covalent, donor-acceptor, or hydrogen bonds, poly-conjugated delocalising electrons, van der Waals forces, etc.) (Krichko and Gagarin, 1990).
+Most of these bridges are believed to be aliphatic in nature, but may contain oxygen and sulphur functionality [functional groups?], depending on the origin of the coal (Spiro and Kosky, 1982).
+Bridges that contain oxygen (ethers) are thought to have relatively weak bond strength.
 Other bridges are believed to be single bonds between the aromatic clusters, and these are known as bi-aryl linkages.
-On heating the aliphatic chains are the first to break, releasing the volatile elements whereas the aromatic forms are more difficult to break up.
-Liptinite is composed of abundant aliphatic chains and very little aromatic forms, whereas inert forms of inertinite are known to possess tightly bonded and disordered aromatic molecules (increasing in order with rank and temperature).
-These factors affect the degrees of difficulty in devolatilisation and ignition and the temperatures at which such macerals will combust.
+On heating, the aliphatic chains are the first to break, releasing the volatile elements, whereas the aromatic forms are more difficult to break up.
+Liptinite is composed of abundant aliphatic chains and very few aromatic forms, whereas inert forms of inertinite are known to possess tightly-bonded and disordered aromatic molecules (increasing in order with rank and temperature).
+These factors affect the degree of difficulty of devolatilisation and ignition and the temperatures at which such macerals will combust.
 A variety of techniques have been developed to assess the functional groups in coal.

 4.5.1 Fourier-transform Infrared Spectroscopy (FTIR)

-Infrared spectroscopy, specifically FTIR, enables the identification the chemical bond configuration and to characterize functional groups in coal.
-Cannon and Sutherland (1945) were the first to characterize coal structure with FTIR.
-It was determined that coal contains functional groups such as OH (with hydrogen bonded) and CH (aliphatic and aromatic), C=O (in humic acids), and –C-C=C-C- of aromatic rings (Cannon and Sutherland, 1945).
+Infrared spectroscopy, specifically FTIR, enables the identification of the chemical bond configuration and the characterisation of the functional groups in coal.
+Cannon and Sutherland (1945) were the first to characterise coal structure with FTIR.
+It was determined that coal contains functional groups such as OH (in hydrogen bonds), CH (in aliphatic and aromatic compounds), C=O (in humic acids), and –C-C=C-C- in aromatic rings (Cannon and Sutherland, 1945)[NB I have reworded this sentence slightly.
+Please verify!]
 Further investigations revealed that coal contains aliphatic CH, CH2, and CH3 groups.
 Aromatic ring systems, -C-O- or C-O-C bonds, and associated OH and NH bonds can also be detected by FTIR.
-It can also show the presence of C=O groups and isolated C=C bonds (Van Vutch et al., 1955).
+It can also show the presence of C=O groups and isolated C=C bonds (Van Vutch et al., 1955).[Is there some repetition in this paragraph?
+Eg OH, C=0 ?]